Change Address On Driving Licence: DVLA Update Steps And Proof

 Why I Prefer Online:

-When You MUST Use Post:
+When You Must Use Post:

-- You have a paper licence.
+- You have a paper licence (pre-1998 green or pink format).

 Can I Call The DVLA To Change My Address?